 If you have a professionally monitored system you must not attempt to change the batteries on your sensors!
 More details at the end of this article.

 This article takes you through the process of changing the batteries for your contact sensor.
+The video below demonstrates how to safely remove and replace the sensor on the bracket.

 - Make sure the alarm system is currently disarmed before beginning.
 You will need the following items: